POINTE

 There is no age limit to dancing en pointe, however, sound ballet technique, consistency and strength is very important.
 Your safety is our number one priority, and without appropriate training it can be damaging to your feet, ankles and knees.

-Pointe assessments are held at the end of each term, and students will be advised if the teacher thinks they are ready to undertake the pointe assessment.
+Students will be advised if the teacher thinks they are ready to undertake the pointe assessment.

 • The amount of time will vary greatly depending on your individual strength, experience and any past injuries.
 For some dancers with a lot of experience, it may only take a few months, however for others it may take a few years.